mcsrainbow/mcsrainbow.github.io/en/2024/07/kubernetes-container-healthcheck-and-graceful-termination/index.md

-# K8S Port-based Container Healthcheck and Graceful Shutdown
+# Kubernetes Container Healthcheck and Graceful Termination

-Implementing container health checks and graceful shutdown in Kubernetes (K8S) with application-specific configurations enhances production stability, reduces deployment incidents and false alarms.
+Implementing container health checks and graceful termination in Kubernetes with application-specific configurations enhances production stability, reduces deployment incidents and false alarms.

 <!--more-->

 ---

-**Configuration Item Descriptions:**
+**Configuration Items:**

 1. **`terminationGracePeriodSeconds`:** Global setting for Pod termination grace period; must greater than lifecycle.preStop.
 If containers aren't terminated within this period, the Pod will be forcibly terminated.
 2. **`lifecycle.preStop`:** Hook to execute commands before container stops, delaying termination to release connections for pending requests.